Vitolofs7/SmartSpaces/docs/LAYERED_ARCHITECTURE.md

 ### Responsibility

-The **infrastructure layer** provides technical implementations required by the application layer, acting as an * *adapter** to external systems.
+The **infrastructure layer** provides technical implementations required by the application layer, acting as an **adapter** to external systems.

 In this project, infrastructure concerns include:

-- In-memory repositories
+- SQLite-backed repositories (`smartspaces.db`)
-- Seed data initialization
+- Database initialization and seed data via `crear_bd.py`
-- Persistence abstractions (without real databases)
+- Persistence abstractions over a relational database

 ### Key Characteristics